djinn-org/djinn/docs/overview.md

 Finding a suitable room is a non-trivial, often time-consuming task, and it shouldn't be that way.

-### Problem 3: cases of booked but unused rooms
+### Problem 3: many booked but unused rooms

 Sometimes a room is booked but not used, because the meeting was canceled, but not the room booking.
 This is very unfortunate, as the perfect room might appear unavailable to users who really need it.

-### Problem 4: no visible indication of the room status during a meeting
+### Problem 4: many meetings exceed their booking and delay the next meeting

 Sometimes meetings exceed their planned duration, and when the new users who booked the next time slot arrive are in the awkward situation that they